-California Voters will Decide on Eleven Ballot Measures in November
+California Republicans Can Help Decide Eleven Ballot Measures this November

 Prop.
 1 – Veterans Bond Act (Oppose) – The veterans committee of the California Republican Party opposes this measure because it is the wrong approach to solving the affordable housing problem and because veterans are being used to try and sell $4 billion more debt to the California voters.
 Don’t buy it!